jaredhirsch/meatvox/README.md

 ## MEATVOX: Text-to-speech for https://chat.meatspac.es

+_This project has been deactivated: it's no longer served off of S3._

 Note: due to laziness I'm serving the bookmarklet off an S3 bucket: **meatvox.s3.amazonaws.com**.

 ### Instructions: